The courses listed below are organized in reverse-chronological order from when I most recently taught the class.

 Web Scraping and Textual Analysis

-A two-day introduction to Python programming for finance researchers interested in using textual analysis.
+A two-day introduction to Python programming for accounting/economics/finance researchers interested in using textual analysis.
+See my blog post, Analyzing Grammar in Python, for an example of the potential that natural language processing can bring to research.

 Other Student Engagement